-Thomas on Powers states at paragraph 5-191 that 'provided the requisite intention to exercise the power is manifested, the means by which this is achieved does not necessarily matter.
-Thus powers have been held to have exercised by the recital in a settlement, by a recital in a petition and even by the presentation of a petition...by the appointment of a new trustee...by enumeration of parties to be benefited...'.
+Thomas on Powers states at paragraph 5-191 that "provided the requisite intention to exercise the power is manifested, the means by which this is achieved foes not necessarily matter.
+Thus powers have been held to have exercised by the recital in a settlement, by a recital in a petition and even by the presentation of a petition... by the appointment of a new trustee... by enumeration of parties to be benefited...".

-In Re Farnell,11 a will contained a power for the will trustees to appoint new trustees.
+In Re Farnell18, a will contained a power for the will trustees to appoint new trustees.
 The asset of the will trust was a renewable lease.
 A renewal of the lease was granted to four people who were not trustees.
-The surviving trustee was a party to the lease which described the four lessees as the 'present trustees of the will'.
+The surviving trustee was a party to the lease which described the four lessees as the "present trustees of the will".
 This description was accepted as an appointment of them.
 There can be a good exercise of the power under English law even without any reference to the power or the property which is the subject of it.
-If there is an intention to dispose of property or undertake some other transaction, the court will imply or impute an intention to exercise a power if the exercise of the power is necessary for the disposition or transaction to take effect.12 Additionally, Lees v Lees13 the court had to consider (among other issues) whether a statement in a will that a sum of money had been transferred for the benefit of the testator's daughter constituted the exercise of a power of appointment.
+If there is an intention to dispose of property or undertake some other transaction, the court will imply or impute an intention to take effect19.
+Additionally, in Lees v Lees20 the court had to consider (among other issues) whether a statement in a will that a sum of money had been transferred for the benefit of the testator's daughter constituted the exercise of a power of appointment.
 The case is cited as authority for the proposition that a recital (even if of a past transaction) can amount to the exercise of a power.
-This is also mentioned in Re the T 1998 Discretionary Settlement.14

 By the 1998 Deed, the Settlor added his brother as a beneficiary.
-The recitals to the 1998 Deed stated that it was supplemental to the 1990 Deed 'in terms of which [Mrs B] was added to the class of Beneficiaries'.
+The recitals to the 1998 Deed stated that it was supplemental to the 1990 Deed "in terms of which [Mrs B] was added to the class of Beneficiaries".
 It also recited the power in the Settlement to add to the class of beneficiaries and was validly executed.
 The question was whether the 1998 Deed amounted to a valid exercise by the Settlor of the power to add Mrs B as a beneficiary.

 The Royal Court held that the principle applies in such a case where there is an express reference to the power in the recital and positive evidence that the Settlor had intended to exercise that power in the document to which he refers in the recital.
-It was held that the Court is merely treating as done that which was clearly intended by the Settlor to have been done in 1990 and which has been confirmed as having been done by him by means of a duly executed instrument in 1998.
-Accordingly, the Royal Court also held that if it was wrong on the application of the equitable doctrine remedying the 1990 Deed and adding Mrs B as at that date, then the 1998 Deed was effective to add her as from this later date.
+It was held that the Court is merely treating as done that which was clearly intended by the Settlor to have been done in 1990 and

-11. 33 Ch D 599.
+18 33 Ch D 599